nathanl/authority/README.md

 #### In-action usage

-If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(:action, @model_instance, @user)`
+If you need to check some attributes of a model instance to decide if an action is permissible, you can use `check_authorization_for(@resource_instance, @user)`.
+This will check the proper instance method on the authorizer, based on which controller action you're currently in.

+## Configuration

+Configuration should be done from `config/initializers/authority.rb`, which will be generated for you by `rails g authority:install`.
+That file includes copious documentation.

+Note that the configuration block in that file **must** run in your application.
+Authority metaprograms its methods on boot, but waits until your configuration block has run to do so.
+If you want the default settings, you don't have to put anything in your configure block, but you must at least run `Authority.configure`.

 ## Integration Notes